Beautiful (Christina Aguilera song): Music videos

 The accompanying music video for "Beautiful" was directed by Jonas Åkerlund and premiered on December 9, 2002.
 It opens with Aguilera speaking the line "Don't look at me", followed by scenes of her singing alone in a room intercut with self-image-related sequences of other people.
 An anorexic girl examines herself in a mirror, eventually punching through it; a thin teenage boy stands lifting weights in a room plastered with images of bodybuilders; and an African-American girl rips out pages of women's magazines including photos of only white women and throws them into a fire.
 In one sequence, a girl is physically bullied by several peers, and in another, a goth man sits at the back of a bus while several people get up and move.
 The video also touches on LGBT issues; one scene features a gay couple, portrayed by Jordan Shannon and Justin Croft, kissing on a bench and ignoring the stares of people who pass them.
 Another shows a transgender woman, played by Robert Sherman, putting on makeup, a wig, and women's clothing.
 The music video debuted at number 2 on Total Request Live, spending a total of 50 days on the chart and retiring at number 6.
 It topped MuchMusic's Countdown for two consecutive weeks and remained on the countdown for 15 weeks.

 The video was positively reviewed by music critics, and received a Special Recognition award, presented by David LaChapelle, from the Gay & Lesbian Alliance Against Defamation at its 14th GLAAD Media Awards.
 After an a cappella performance of the song, Aguilera stated in her acceptance speech that "this song is definitely a universal message that everybody can relate to – anyone that's been discriminated against or unaccepted, unappreciated or disrespected just because of who you are.
 It was so important to me that I support the gay community in this sense."
 Billboard included "Beautiful" on its list of the greatest music videos of the 21st century, and Gail Mitchell wrote that it "eloquently touches on insecurity".
 Gay journalist Larry Flick praised the video for its "stunning execution" and depiction of self-love, and noted that with its help the song "became a perfect slice of cinematic empowerment".
+In 2024, Glamour noted that the video "was a true act of radicalism in the face of America's puritanical, conservative Bush years".

 On October 21, 2022, Aguilera released a new music video for the song, which depicts kids and teens grappling with the onslaught of negative messaging on social media, body dysmorphia, plastic surgery, depression, and suicidal ideation.
 CelebMix called the message behind the video "powerful", noting that it "highlights the impact of popular culture and social media on young people".
 Aguilera was given the Cybersmiler of the Month Award after the video was released.
+It also won the British Television Advertising Award, and won two awards at the 2023 Webby's — Best Music Video and Best Video (People's Voice).